 Collection accounts don’t typically show monthly payments.
 However, when it is completely paid, the account status will be updated to show that it is paid and that you no longer owe a balance.

-A paid collection account could also be helpful when making a large credit purchase, such as a car, when your credit history can be reviewed manually.
-Although the collection account will negatively affect scores, the fact that it is paid might be seen as favorable by your lender for at least a couple of reasons.
+A paid collection account could also be helpful when making a large credit purchase, such as a car or a house, when your credit history can be reviewed manually.
+Although the collection account may still negatively affect scores, the fact that it is paid might be seen as favorable by your lender for at least a couple of reasons.